 Airports Act and Regulations

-Airports Act and Regulations

 You acknowledge and accept that:

 in addition to acting in our capacity as provider of facilities and services under these conditions, we are also charged with the responsibility of administering and operating the Airport safely and securely and in accordance with the Airports Act and Regulations; and

-any conduct of us in that capacity is not a breach of any of our covenants under these conditions and is not subject to clause 16.22
+any conduct of us in that capacity is not a breach of any of our covenants under these conditions and is not subject to clause 22.

-Our insurance

-We agree:

-to procure and maintain a liability insurance policy in respect of the Airport in the name of SYD with a reputable insurer to the extent it is required under our obligations to the Commonwealth of Australia;

-to provide on demand evidence to you of the currency of the insurance policy; and

-in respect of any claim made under the policy, to apply the insurance money to the purpose for which the claim was made.
+Notices and contact information

+Any notice, demand, consent or other communication given or made under these conditions:

+must be in writing and signed by the sender or a person duly authorised by the sender (or in the case of email, set out the first and last name and position or title of the sender or person duly authorised by the sender);

+must be delivered to the intended recipient by prepaid post (if posted to an address in another country, by registered airmail) or by hand or email to the address or email address most recently notified by the intended recipient to the sender.

+The address for notices to us is set out in Schedule 4.

 Meaning of words

-Meaning of words
+Abandoned in relation to an aircraft, means that you or the Air Operator or Affiliate have not responded to or actioned a direction to move or remove an aircraft in accordance with clause 15 for a period of 90 days after a direction to do so.

+Actual Charges has the meanging given in clause 10.12(c).

+Affiliate or Affiliates means any other Air Operator of regular passenger transport or freight services with which you have a 'dry', 'wet' or 'damp' lease or any similar arrangement whereby the supplying Air Operator provides some or all of an aircraft, crew, maintenance and insurance to, or operates flights on behalf of, you.

-1510.12(c)AIP Security Guide means the confidential version of, or document comprising extracts from, our Transport Security Program prepared for distribution to Aviation Industry Participants (as defined in the Aviation Transport Security Act) as amended by us from time to time.
+AIP Security Guide means the confidential version of, or document comprising extracts from, our Transport Security Program prepared for distribution to Aviation Industry Participants (as defined in the Aviation Transport Security Act) as amended by us from time to time.

 Air Operator means the operator of an airline holding an Air Operator's Certificate.